izouazou/izouazou/README.md

 ### Hi there! 👋

-I'm Abdennour ZOUAZOU, a Software Engineert.
+I'm Abdennour ZOUAZOU, a Software Engineer.

 - 🔭 I’m currently working on ...